cosmos/sdk-tutorials/blog/tutorial/01-index.md

 var _ sdk.Msg = &MsgCreatePost{}
 ```

-Similarly to the post proto, `MsgCreatePost` contains the post definition.
+Similarly to the post proto, `MsgCreatePost` contains the post definition. `MsgCreatePost` will be automatically generated when you launch the application, so don't worry about errors if you see any.

 ```go
 func NewMsgCreatePost(creator string, title string, body string) *MsgCreatePost {